EarthPeople/ep-admin-messages/readme.txt

 * … show a message on the dashboard with support info, like who made the site and who they should contact for support questions.
 * … let the user know what shortcodes that are available for all posts.

+= Open source =

+The [source code for EP Admin Messages](https://github.com/EarthPeople/ep-admin-messages) is available at GitHub.

 == Installation ==